manulera/ShareYourCloning_backend/README.md

 # This should install the dependencies and create a virtual environment
 poetry install

-# If you want to develop: poetry install --with dev --with test

-# If you want to commit to the repo, install the pre-commit hooks (needs poetry install --with dev)
+# Install the pre-commit hooks
 pre-commit install

 # Activate the virtual environment